itadventurer/k8s-copy-secrets/README.md

 ```

 1. On startup, `k8s-copy-secret` will attempt to copy all secrets with the
-   annotation
+   label
    `k8s-copy-secret/target-namespace` to the target namespace.
-2. When a new secret with that annotation is created while
+2. When a new secret with that label is created while
    `k8s-copy-secret` is running, it will attempt to copy that secret.
-3. When a secret is modified (with that annotation) while
+3. When a secret is modified (with that label) while
    `k8s-copy-secret` is running, it will copy the secret in the target
    namespace
-4. When a secret is deleted (with that annotation) **while
+4. When a secret is deleted (with that label) **while
    `k8s-copy-secret` is running**, it will attempt delete the secret
    in the target namespace

 **`k8s-copy-secret` will never override secrets it did not copy from the watched namespace**!
-This is determined by the annotation
+This is determined by the label
 `k8s-copy-secret/source-namespace` in the target secret.
 If it does
 not exist or does not match the watched namespace, the secret is ignored.